NIC Faculty Unappeased, Board Receives Training & Hires Boyles Law

 Greg, a diesel mechanic and father of four from Post Falls, who asked for his surname to remain anonymous, shared his perspective.
 “It is a shame to see NIC employees behave like this.
 I would be humbled and grateful to receive an 8% pay increase.”
 A 30-year resident, who attended NIC in 2002 and 2007, Greg expressed a desire to see NIC return their focus to blue collar trades.
 “I would really like to see NIC get back to the meat and potatoes of focusing on curriculum and courses that better benefit this community.”

 Second, Swayne updated the board on the status of mandatory vaccination requirements, which Chair Greg McKenzie had wanted addressed for responsiveness to the community’s concerns.
-Swayne stated all Providence Healthcare facilities, which include Sacred Heart, Holy Family and St. Luke’s Rehab, changed their policies and have lifted requirements for covid vaccinations.
+Swayne stated all Providence Healthcare facilities, which include Sacred Heart, Holy Family and St. Luke’s Rehab, changed their policies and have lifted requirements for Covid-19 vaccinations.
 Additionally, NIC was able to develop a process for students to obtain vaccine exemptions for coursework which requires in-person clinicals with North Idaho Advanced Care Hospital and Rehabilitation Hospital Northwest, both located in Post Falls.
 There was no mention of Kootenai Health, where many NIC nursing students participate in clinicals.
-The Veterans Administration still has covid vaccine mandates and does not have a process for students to obtain exceptions.
+The Veterans Administration still has Covid-19 vaccine mandates and does not have a process for students to obtain exceptions.

 The lengthy meeting concluded with the board’s 3-2 decision to hire Boyles Law to replace Art Macomber as general counsel for NIC.
-Kelly Drew remains the attorney of record for the active lawsuit against NIC which was brought by Mike Gridley in December of 2022.
+Kelly Drew remains the attorney of record for the active lawsuit against NIC which was brought by Mike Gridley in December 2022.
 Last week, Judge Pittman dismissed most of Gridley’s claims, including the most outrageous allegations against McKenzie, Banducci, Waggoner, South, and Macomber.